JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Deprecation cycle**:
 >
-> - 1.6.20: issue a deprecation warning on the affected expressions
+> - 1.6.20: introduce a deprecation warning on the affected expressions
 > - 1.7.0: raise this warning to an error
 > - \>= 1.8: repurpose some deprecated constructs for new language features